Why Governance Models Matter - NBR

-The news out of one of New Zealand’s largest companies, Fletchers, points to problems with governance and oversight delivered by the board but it’s not just corporates that suffer from this.
-Small businesses also need to carefully consider how they’re going to manage governance if they’re to grow and prosper.
+The news out of one of New Zealand’s largest companies, Fletchers, points to problems with corporate governance and board oversight, but it’s not just corporations that suffer from poor governance models.
+Small businesses also need to carefully consider how they’re going to manage governance practices if they’re to grow and prosper.

 This makes us nimble and agile, able to react to change swiftly and to deliver turnaround in a timely fashion.
 But it also exposes us to a world where most CEOs are also the owner of the company and that can have its downside, particularly at key turning points in a company’s history.

 There are three moments in the life cycle of a company where strong governance governance models add real value - Growth, developing capability and succession planning.

 If you want outside capital to grow your business you need to have a strong governance model.
 Many New Zealand start-ups in the tech sector are discovering that in order to secure investment they need to have a board of directors and to demonstrate they understand the governance model.

 A board can guide you in areas you’re short on experience or expertise.
 BoardPro itself is a good example.
 Our founders are solid self-taught marketers and salesmen and we’ve recruited an experienced marketing executive.
 But more expertise will be needed given the growth pathway required for a funded, Software as a Service (SaaS) business with international growth plans.
 We’re mentored by a senior sales and marketing executive from one of New Zealand’s largest SaaS businesses and will bring like talent onto our board as we expand beyond our New Zealand pilot market.
 That level of input both reduces the learning curve significantly and de-risks the business.

 Most SME owners don’t think about what happens when they retire – they’re too busy in the day-to-day space making sure the company remains liquid.